- All About Allergies

 Although the results of the In Vitro tests are not available immediately, as are skin tests, they offer the convenience of requiring only 1 sample of blood to obtain the results for several different allergens.
 This is especially advantageous for children, as the discomfort is minimized.

-RAST tests are very precise.
+Immunocap tests are very precise.
 As they indicate how allergic you are to each substance, they help guide your doctor to select a safe initial injection dose.
 If you are highly allergic to an allergen, your starting doses will be weaker than for those allergens to which you are less sensitive.
 This allows your treatment vials to be “tailor made” only for you.
 Older methods of testing could not measure the degree of sensitivity to each allergen before treatment was started.
 Because of this, all allergens would be started at the same strength, which was usually a very weak dose.
 Because of this, it would often require more injections and a longer period of time to reach a therapeutic dose than with In Vitro testing.
-In Vitro testing can also be as cost effective as the older methods of skin testing
+In Vitro testing can also be as cost effective as the older methods of skin testing.

 What to Expect

 In Virto testing is extremely simple for the patient.
 After a thorough physical examination, your doctor will ask you to fill out a “patient history” form concerning the type of timing of your symptoms, to determine the most likely allergen you may be sensitive to, so these may be testing.
-You home and work enviroment (pets, trees, plants, etc) may provide important clues as to which allergens should be tested.
+You home and work environment (pets, trees, plants, etc) may provide important clues as to which allergens should be tested.
 While any number of allergens can be tested, it is unnecessary to test for allergens to which you are not frequently exposed.

 Next, a sample of blood will be drawn from your arm.
 The blood sample is given to a trained laboratory technician for testing.
 The laboratory sends your doctor a report indicating what allergens you are sensitive to, and how allergic you are to them.
 After explaining the results to you, your doctor will recommend a program to deal with your allergies.
 This may include changing your environment (such as eliminating offending substances around your home), medications, or taking allergy injections.
 With proper management, most symptoms of allergies can be very well controlled.